-ON THIS PAGE: You will find out more about what factors increase the chance of a brain tumor.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+ON THIS PAGE: You will find out more about the factors that increase the chance of developing a brain tumor.
+To see other pages, use the menu on the side of your screen.

 A risk factor is anything that increases a person’s chance of developing a brain tumor.
 Although risk factors often influence the development of a brain tumor, most do not directly cause a brain tumor.
 Some people with several risk factors never develop a brain tumor, while others with no known risk factors do.
 However, knowing your risk factors and talking about them with your doctor may help you make more informed lifestyle and health care choices.
 At this time, there are no known ways to prevent a brain tumor.